Almantask/StarPost/Docs/Diary.md

 ```

 Realised the endpoint is used only for ads.
 The endpoint I should use is `/ugcPosts`.
 Managed to do a successful delete and create.

+Supplemented a Postman request to create a post with a post-script (Tests tab) to set the id of a created post in environment variables.
+This way, we can just call a delete afterwards.

+Read the docs more attentively.
+UGC stands for user generated content.